-Yesterday when I saw the news headline “What The Michelle Carter Conviction Means For YOUR Kids” my heart hurt deeply for all the humans impacted by this horrific event.
+Yesterday when I saw the news headline “What The Michelle Carter Conviction Means For YOUR Kids” my heart hurt deeply for all the humans impacted by this horrific event of bullying.
 If you aren’t familiar with the news, Conrad Roy commit suicide after a series of texts from his “girlfriend” urging him to do so.
 “The ruling states that Carter’s “virtual presence” at the time of the suicide and the “constant pressure” she had placed on Roy, who was in a delicate mental state, were enough proof for an involuntary manslaughter charge.”

 The author urges discussions, including “We need to keep an open dialogue with our kids about this stuff.
 Was there anyone else out there that could have helped Conrad Roy?
 Was there anyone else out there who could have helped Michelle Carter?”
 Yes!
-These are the questions we must never stop asking. the topic is timely again and again and again until these events stop happening.
+These are the questions we must never stop asking.
+The topic is timely again and again and again until these events stop happening.
 More importantly, there are ways to build these discussions into daily life in our classrooms and in our homes and in our communities while also providing the tools and life skills to support the well-being of everyone.
 Everyone.

 “Mindful Kindful YOUniversity” featured in the article “Digital Citizenship” ~